-Context Mechanism Outcome Turnover of staff - OSH has been a place of casual employment.
-Detailed descriptions of roles and responsibilities - Levels 1 to 5.
+has been a place of casual employment.
 Links between competencies of Diploma in Children's Services (OSH) and CKC Framework competencies.
-More permanent place of employment -Increasingly service leaders are recruiting staff that intend to stay in the sector and make a career of being an OSH educator, building a long-term workforce.
-Some staff unable to commence/complete the program due to staff turnover.
+End CKC Framework competencies.
+Some staff unable to co complete the program of staff turnover.
+Greater chance of reten staff as educators' expect about job role more rea Context Outcome support staff. • Leaders and educators f secure about how to eff carry out their role. • Less time spent with ori and trying to retain staf as been a place of sector and make a career of being an OSH educator, building a long-term workforce.
+Some staff unable to commence/ complete the program due to staff turnover.
 Greater chance of retention of staff as educators' expectations about job role more realistic and leaders feel they are able to support staff.
-Leaders and educators feel more secure about how to effectively carry out their role.
-Less time spent with orientation and trying to retain staff.
-More meaningful staff appraisal
+Leaders and educators feel more secure about how to effectively